-A course pack containing the two (2) simulations is available for purchase here for the Thursday morning section; and for purchase here for the Thursday evening section (\$25).
+A course pack containing the two (2) simulations is available for purchase; and (\$25).

 Articles

 We will be reading several articles that where possible will be made available on our Brightspace course site.

 Assessment Assignments and Evaluation

 At the beginning of the semester, you will be placed on a 5-person team.
 You will be required to work with your team on simulations, case study reviews, and other assignments.